Cinematic Camera Movement Workflow for AI Video

 FAQ

 • Can I specify focal length?: Yes.
-85mm portrait lens for compressed background, wide-angle 24mm for expansive feel, 35mm as a neutral default.
-Affects perceived depth and distortion.
+85mm portrait lens for a compressed background, wide-angle 24mm for an expansive feel, 35mm as a neutral default.
+It affects perceived depth and distortion.

 • Can I combine camera and subject motion?: Yes, and you should.
 Tracking shot from the side, subject running left to right at the same speed is a classic motivated camera move.
-Match the speeds.
+Match the speeds or the shot fights itself.

-• What about anamorphic and aspect ratio?: Tell the model: 2.39:1 anamorphic, 1.85:1 spherical, 9:16 vertical.
-Affects framing more than lens character, but the framing change is what reads as cinematic.
+• What about anamorphic and aspect ratio?: Tell the model 2.39:1 anamorphic, 1.85:1 spherical, or 9:16 vertical.
+It affects framing more than lens character, but the framing change is what reads as cinematic.

-• Does seed matter for camera obedience?: Yes, more than people admit.
-When you find a seed that respects direction, save it and reuse with variations.
+• Does the seed matter for camera obedience?: Yes, more than people admit.
+When you find a seed that respects direction, save it and reuse it with variations.

 Tags: #Tutorial #Video generation #Cinematic #Camera movement